 2. Create visual images to represent key concepts being taught by using simple clip art or line drawings or symbols.
 Whenever the concept is presented, present the visual symbol also.
 Have students draw the visual symbols in their notes, or provide a one-page handout of drawings representing concepts in the unit for students to cut and paste in their notes or on their study cards.

-4. Create silly ditties out of connected information such as historical events, literary sequence of events, science system parts and function or sports rules.
+4. Create silly ditties out of connected information such as historical events, a literary sequence of events, science system parts and function or sports rules.

-5. Have students read with a blank piece of paper on the desk and instruct them to mind map the story line, characters, and detail as they read.
+5. Have students read with a blank piece of paper on the desk and instruct them to mind map the storyline, characters, and detail as they read.

 6. Have students create mnemonics to remember lists.
 At the beginning of each class session, quickly review the unit’s mnemonics as a whole group, reciting them aloud.
 If possible, give the recitation a ‘rap’ beat.

 7. Put emotion into your lessons.
-When introducing new concepts or facts, put on your “drama” hat and use animated expression, modulated voice body language, and hand gestures to bring the concept alive.
+When introducing new concepts or facts, put on your “drama” hat and use an animated expression, modulated voice body language, and hand gestures to bring the concept alive.
 Students may announce that you are ‘nuts’ but if their test scores go up, nuts is good.

 8. Ask students what they already know about a topic before you teach it.
 Have them list three things they want to know about the topic.
 Teach the topic, and then ask students to come up with connections to their own lives.
 For example, “Have you ever experienced the feelings that Juliet describes?”
 “Do you think the problems Madame Curie faced exist today?”

 9. Have students print key facts to be tested on index cards using colored markers.
-Use a different color for key words/cues in the facts.
+Use a different color for keywords/cues in the facts.
 Have students write a question for the fact on the other side of the index card.

 10. The brain is social.
 At the beginning of class, during a transition period, or at the end of class, have student pair with a partner and spend 5 minutes reviewing using their study cards.
-Use a kitchen timer to signal the end of review.
+Use a kitchen timer to signal the end of the review.